MGanslmeier/scrapingWorkshopOxford/README.md

 # All data in a few lines of code: Scraping from the Web

-In this repository, you can find the R-Script and the presentation of the Scraping Workshop at the Department of Social Policy and Intervention at the University of Oxford.
-The Workshop took place on the 3rd of February 2020.
+In this repository, you can find the R-Script and the presentation of the scraping workshop that I gave at the Department of Social Policy and Intervention at the University of Oxford.
+The workshop took place on the 3rd of February 2020.